zignd/HTML-CSS-Class-Completion/README.md

 * TypeScript React (.tsx)
 * Vue (.vue) [requires [vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur)]

-## Features on the backlog
-* Cache class definitions from style tags
-* Cache class definitions from link tags
-* Customization of the directories in which the extension will look for class definitions through User Settings
-* Support for Pug, Liquid, Twig, Blaze, Mustache...
+## Contributions

-You can request new features on the [extension repository on GitHub](https://github.com/Zignd/HTML-CSS-Class-Completion/issues).
+You can request new features and/or contribute to the extension development on its [repository on GitHub](https://github.com/Zignd/HTML-CSS-Class-Completion/issues).

-## What's new in version 1.4.0 (Jun 3, 2017)
+## What's new in version 1.5.0 (Jun 4, 2017)
-* Added support for Razor and PHP.
+* Added support for external stylesheets referecend through `link` elements in HTML files.

-Check out the [change log](https://github.com/zignd/HTML-CSS-Class-Completion/blob/1.4.0/CHANGELOG.md) for the current and previous updates.
+Check out the [change log](https://github.com/zignd/HTML-CSS-Class-Completion/blob/1.5.0/CHANGELOG.md) for the current and previous updates.

 ## Usage
 If there are HTML files on your workspace the extension automatically starts and look for CSS class definitions.
 In case new CSS classes are definined or new CSS files are added to the workspace and you also want auto completion for them simply hit the lightning icon you will find on the status bar and execute the command pressing `Ctrl+Shift+P` and then typing "Cache CSS class definitions".